 As a result, the yearly attempt at connectedness in the sun always included a major excursion—a vacation from the vacation—like one year’s escape to the remote sanctuary where the butterflies have their winter roost.
 The idea for the outing came from my father: something to see while we still could.
 The Monarchs weren’t yet considered endangered, but we knew climate change and extensive logging would soon fix that.
 “It sounds just crazy enough for you two,” my father couldn’t resist adding.
 His words, traveling over telephone wire, carried along the familiar image of raised eyebrows and rolling eyes.

 None of us was easygoing and the tensions that inevitably arose when we came together made the expression “nuclear family” seem like a pun.
 The children—Jared and his older sister Zoe—had been warring since they could walk.
 My psychiatrist husband, Michael, had the habit of tuning out whenever the going got rough.
 And my volatile parents, Edna and Leo, with 50 years of marital combat under their belts, were pushed over the edge by our laid-back parenting.
-It seemed that the moment we crossed the threshold of my parents’ lovely house, with its breath-taking view of Lake Chapala, my children turned anarchistic, my husband catatonic, and my parents combustible.
-I, the superglue that should have held us all together, came unstuck after the first few hours.
+As self-appointed peacekeeper, I managed only to annoy everyone.
+It seemed that the moment we crossed the threshold of my parents’ lovely house, with its breath-taking view of Lake Chapala, my children turned anarchistic, my husband catatonic, and my parents combustible, while I, the superglue that should have held us all together, came unstuck after the first few hours.
 Constant motion was our only hope.
 The trip to the butterfly winter roost sounded arduous, but if the insects could do it on their tiny wings, we ought to be able to motor our way there.

 The Monarch’s migration began in ancient times when the milkweed plant, on which the Monarch caterpillar depends for food, moved north from its original home in the tropics.
 The butterflies followed their food source to North America but, unable to survive the winters there, had to return each year to a warmer climate.
 Most Monarchs, after emerging from the chrysalis as butterflies, live for only three to four weeks, the females depositing their eggs on the milkweed leaves before dying.
 The Monarchs born in August are different.
 These are the butterflies that must carry the genetic torch all the way to Mexico and back.
 In response to a climatic trigger as yet unidentified, their reproductive organs become dormant, freeing them to put all their energy into gorging on nectar, pumping themselves up for the long trip south—as long as 2500 miles for some.
 They make the trip gliding on currents, windsurfing in great swarms as they ride rising columns of air, coasting down to the next rising spiral.
 Stopping over in Texas and northern Mexico to refuel, they begin to arrive in their winter haven by November, sufficiently fattened to hibernate for the next five months.